Members of the Elijah Board of World Religious Leaders

 Imam Plemon El Amin, USA

 Imam El Amin has served for the past 24 years as the Resident Imam of the Atlanta Masjid of Al-Islam.
 He worked closely as an aide and supporter of Imam W. Deen Mohammed and his Ministry for 33 years and takes his place on the EBWRL following the latter’s death in 2008.
-Imam El Amin holds a PhD from Harvard University.
+Imam El Amin holds an undergraduate degree from Harvard University.
 His insightful and hands-on approach to leadership has helped develop the Atlanta Masjid into one of the largest and most progressive Muslim communities in the US.

 Imam Umer Ahmed Ilyasi (Maulana), India